Charleston SC beaches cover image which shows the Folly Beach pier during a beautiful sunrise

 Last but not least, Isle of Palms is also a great place for golf in Charleston, with multiple pristine courses that attracts all levels of golfers at Wild Dunes resort.

-Wild Dunes resort is one of my top choices for where to stay in Charleston SC for a beach vacation.
+The beautiful Wild Dunes Resort is one of my top choices for where to stay in Charleston SC for a beach vacation.
 It’s on my list as one of the next resorts I want to try, especially because my husband and I have a little one on the way!

 Sullivan’s Island

-It’s right near Mount Pleasant and the Charleston Harbor.
-Sullivan’s Island is also home to the Fort Sumter and Fort Moultrie National Historical Park, so there’s lots to see here between the natural beauty and historical sites.
+Sullivan’s Island is right near Mount Pleasant and the Charleston Harbor.
+It’s also home to the Fort Sumter and Fort Moultrie National Historical Park, so there’s lots to see here between the natural beauty and historical sites.

 Kiawah Island & Seabrook Island : Best Charleston SC Beaches For Golfers